Aman0-3-0Dixit/ratio-backend/readme.md

 - `GET /users`: Retrieves all users from the database.
 - `GET /users/{id}`: Retrieves a user from the database.

+- `POST /message/:userId`: messages the receipient from body

 - `GET /messages/:conversationId`: gets conversation from database.
-- `GET /conversations`: Retrieves all the conversations from Database
+- `GET /conversations/:userId`: Retrieves all the conversations from Database

 ## Models